CptMotorBeard/BeardServer/README.md

 Packet data is a json object which contains the following keys:

-	act_id -> The value is a string which contains the action for the server to take dta_id -> The value can be any data that will be passed to the server based on the action
+	shared::NetworkKeys::kAction -> The value is a string which contains the action for the server to take.
+This is required shared::NetworkKeys::kData -> The value can be any data that will be passed to the server based on the action.
+This is not required

 Server actions can be registered using TransmissionHandler::RegisterTransmissionHandler Functions passed to this call must have the following: